jbng/mowitnow/README.md

 Enhancements
 ------------
-1. Should try Java 8 Streams API with Lists processing.
-2. Should implement single Step processing with user interaction
-3. Should implement collision processing
+1. Should implement collision processing
-4. Should implement in a nicer way using matrix operations and vectors
+2. Should implement in a nicer way using matrix operations and vectors
+3. Should implement single Step processing with user interaction
+4. Should try Java 8 Streams API with Lists processing.
+5. Should try a nicer functional way of coding
+6. Should try to implement mower front-end rendering with Nashorn ad canvas